aaronland/go-geotagged-show/README.md

 ```
 'flickr://?client-uri={flickr-client-uri}'
 ```

+_Note the use of the `{flickr-client-uri}` replacement string which would otherwise need to be URL-escaped and then everything would be even harder to read than it already is._

 This is the "path" for the photos to show on a map.
 Or rather it's signal to use the Flickr API filesystem abstraction and the "path" (or "root") determining which photos to fetch is defined above in the `-root` flag.